 If you wish to legally separate from your spouse, then call the attorneys at Law Offices of Shana E. Thompson.
 We have years of experience representing clients in legal separation hearings.
 Our attorneys are skilled at writing settlement agreements, making sensible negotiations and uncovering all your legal options.

 Don’t stress about this legal issue for another moment.
-Call the attorneys at Law Offices of Shana E. Thompson now at (206) 712-2756 to receive a consultation free of charge.
+Call the attorneys at Law Offices of Shana E. Thompson now at (206) 712-2756 to receive a consultation with our office.
 We accept clients throughout the greater Seattle area and surrounding communities including Burien, Issaquah, Bellevue and Kent.